 |While we do not publish full reports, brief examples are available here:||Agency B

 The submitting agencies receive written reports about these analyses, but the reports do not name the agencies.
-Pseudonyms are used instead, such as Agency A, Agency B, etc. Findings from the analysis are not published.
-Participating agency affiliates know which report is their own, but they do not know the identity of other participating organizations.
-Reports include a brief, generic description of the programming offered by each affiliate, the types of clients it serves, and common referral sources.
-This information helps provide context for comparing reports while preserving confidentiality.
+Pseudonyms are used instead, such as Agency A, Agency B, etc. Participating agency affiliates know which report is their own, but they do not know the identity of the other participating organizations.
+Reports may include a brief, generic description of the programming offered by each affiliate, the types of clients it serves, and common referral sources, excluding any specific information that could reveal the identify of the agency.
+The goal is to supply enough information to provide context for comparing reports while preserving confidentiality of submitting agencies.

-These procedures provide affiliated agencies with previously unavailable, detailed information about long-term client recidivism.
-Agencies may examine the relationship of their efforts to the subsequent recidivism of their clients.
-As the Evidence Generation initiative accumulates more of these anonymous reports, affiliated agencies can begin to build evidence on their outcomes of interest.
-At a minimum, the anonymous report format supports a simple, one-time comparisons, but each agency is encouraged to review their outcomes intermittently over several years, which is squarely in the spirit of the Evidence Generation initiative.
+These procedures provide submitting agencies with previously unavailable, detailed information about long-term client recidivism.
+Agencies may examine the relationship of their efforts to the subsequent recidivism of their clients over time.
+As the initiative accumulates more anonymous reports, affiliated agencies may begin to build longitudinal evidence on their outcomes of interest.
+At a minimum, the anonymous report format supports simple, one-time comparisons, but each agency is encouraged to review their outcomes routinely.

-The Evidence Generation initiative plans to grow the scope and diversity of its DCJS criminal history projects.
-We invite all current agency affiliates and all potential affiliates to contact us in order to discuss the feasibility of new criminal history analysis efforts.
+JohnJayREC hopes to grow the scope and diversity of its DCJS criminal history projects.
+We invite all potential agency affiliates to contact us in order to discuss the feasibility of including them in the next round of recidivism analyses.